crosvera/crosvera.github.com/_posts/2012-7-3-basic-user-managing.markdown

 directory and default shell (usually Bash on Linux).

-But what is the _shadow password_?, Under Linux and other Unix-like operating systems, the `/etc/shadow` file is used to stre actual passwords in encrypted format for user's account.
+But what is the _shadow password_?, Under Linux and other Unix-like operating systems, the `/etc/shadow` file is used to store actual passwords in encrypted format for user's account.

 Well, that's all for this post.
 I hope this basic informatic helps you in somehow, remember